Tabcorp: Tabcorp history

 In 1961, the Victorian TAB (Totalisator Agency Board) was established, legalising off-course totalisator betting.
 Three years later in 1964, the NSW TAB was established, betting on two race meetings on its first day at Canterbury and Menangle.

 Tabcorp was listed on the Australian Securities Exchange by the Government of Victoria in August 1994, operating a wagering and gaming licence in Victoria.
 In 1999, Tabcorp announced the acquisition of Star City Holdings and in 2000 it acquired Structured Data Systems which developed wagering and Keno systems and animated games.

 Tabcorp merged with Jupiters in November 2003 and in 2004, took over Tab Limited, the New South Wales based wagering and media company, including Sky Channel.

 Matthew Slatter became CEO of Tabcorp in 2002, and oversaw the merge with Jupiters in 2003.
 However, after a 10% fall in profits in early 2007, he was sacked by the Tabcorp board.

 In 2011, Tabcorp demerged its casino operations resulting in Tabcorp's casinos business being separately listed as Echo Entertainment Group.
 The existing wagering, media, gaming and Keno businesses were retained by Tabcorp.

 In 2012, Tabcorp commenced operating Victoria's new Wagering and Betting Licence.
 In 2014 Tabcorp acquired ACT TAB.
 In 2016, Tabcorp acquired the gaming systems company Intecq.

 In May 2022, Tabcorp shareholders approved the scheme of arrangement for the demerger of the Lotteries and Keno business The Lottery Corporation from Tabcorp.
 The Lottery Corporation commenced trading on the ASX on 24 May 2022.
 The Lottery Corporation operate the brands The Lott and Keno.

 In June 2024, former Australian Football League CEO Gillon McLachlan was appointed CEO of Tabcorp, beginning the role in August 2024.

 Controversies

-On 16 March 2017, Tabcorp was fined AUD45 million for breaching money-laundering laws.
+On 16 March 2017, Tabcorp was fined AUD45 million for breaching money laundering laws.
 Suspicious behaviour on 108 occasions was not reported to the Australian Transaction Reports and Analysis Centre (AUSTRAC).

-On 22 August 2007, an investigation by news.com.au reporters Will Temple and David Higgins revealed claims that Tabcorp had secret approval from the NSW government to loan money to "select high value wagering customers".
+On 22 August 2007, an investigation by News.com.au reporters Will Temple and David Higgins revealed claims that Tabcorp had secret approval from the NSW government to loan money to "select high value wagering customers".

 In April 2018, the UK Gambling Commission fined Tabcorp £84,000 after its subsidiary business Sun Bets, was found to have breached gambling laws for a publicity stunt involving taking bets on Sutton United's reserve goalkeeper eating a pie during an FA Cup tie against Arsenal F.C. in February 2017.

+In May 2026, AUSTRAC launched an investigation into Tabcorp over concerns about the company's ability to prevent illegal activity, such as money laundering and terrorism financing, on its platform.